 It is not uncommon for a person to have an alcoholic drink with dinner and then drive home safely.
 However, the more alcohol you consume, the more dangerous it can be to drive home.
 If police pull you over on suspicion of driving under the influence of alcohol (DUI), the officer may ask you to take a portable breath test.
 If this breath test shows that you have a blood alcohol content higher than the legal limit (.08%) you will likely be arrested.
 Once at the police station or jail, you will have to submit to a Breathalyzer, blood, or urine test.
 It is important to understand the implications of these tests and the consequences of refusal.

 Many people wonder how many alcoholic drinks they can have before they are considered “legally drunk.”
-However, this is a nearly impossible question to answer definitively.
-Each person is decidedly unique in the way that he or she reacts to drinking.
-There are many different factors that can push a person over, the legal BAC limit:
+However, each person is unique in the way that their body reacts to consuming alcohol.
+There are many different factors that can affect your reaction to alcohol, including:

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified drunk driving lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact a local drunk driving attorney to discuss your specific legal situation.